hathibelagal-dev/instantpolyglot/docs/eng/English_Varieties.md

 English has been influenced by and has influenced many other languages:

 1. Calques (loan translations):
-   - "It goes without saying" (from French "Ça va sans dire")
+   - “It goes without saying” (from French “Ça va sans dire”)

 2. Semantic loans:
-   - "Mouse" meaning a computer input device (from many languages)
+   - “Mouse” meaning a computer input device (from many languages)

 3. Phonological influence:
-   - The pronunciation of "garage" in BrE shows French influence
+   - The pronunciation of “garage” in BrE shows French influence

 ### Pragmatics